nikitavoloboev/data/open-source/github/github-actions.md

 - [Autosquash](https://github.com/tibdex/autosquash) - Automatically updates and merges your pull requests.
 - [chart-releaser](https://github.com/helm/chart-releaser-action) - GitHub Action to turn a GitHub project into a self-hosted Helm chart repo, using helm/chart-releaser CLI tool.
 - [action-waypoint](https://github.com/hashicorp/action-waypoint) - GitHub action for deploying and annotating PRs and commits with Waypoint.
+- [action-slack](https://github.com/8398a7/action-slack) - Provides the function of slack notification to GitHub Actions.

 ## Go